 Here are some basic pointers.

 Get A Drum

 Any sort of hand drumming or percussion instrument will do.
-It doesn't have to be expensive.
-You can get a Djembe for around 30 bucks.
+It doesn’t have to be expensive.
+You can get a Djembe starting around 30 bucks.

 Decide On A Theme

 Do you want the group for just releasing hostilities and getting out your anger or are you interested in exploring a particular culture’s rhythmic heritage?
 These are the questions you need to ask.
 Do you want it open or only for experienced drummers?
 Experience shows the more open your drum circle is the better chance you have for success.

 Start out by asking your friends to spread the word.
 If that doesn’t bring much traffic then consider posting notes at your local coffee shops or gyms, Craigslist or Facebook.

 Choose A Time And A Place